nationalarchives/tna-custodian/README.md

      python ... etc ...
      custodian run --dryrun -s logs --region="$CUSTODIAN_REGION_1" deploy.yml
      ```
-2. In the python virtual environment run the following command from the ./custodian/accounts directory:
+2. In the python virtual environment run the following command from the ./custodian/accounts directory, replacing the management_account_number placeholder:
      ```
-     (custodian) [xxxx@localhost accounts]$ ./tdr-mgmt-deploy.sh
+     (custodian) [xxxx@localhost accounts]$ ./tdr-mgmt-deploy.sh ${management_account_number}
      ```
 3. Go to the relevant generated log directory (./accounts/logs/[policy name]) for the new Cloud Custodian policy and check the "resources.json" contains the correct AWS resources identified by the new policy.
 4. Repeat steps as required until the new Cloud Custodian policy is correctly identifying the AWS resources